jgillich/blockforge/website/content/blog/2018/01-announcing-coinstack.md

 perform much better, but are difficult to use and often only support a single algorithm or hardware type.

-CoinStack is an attempt to create a miner that ticks all the boxes:
+BlockForge is an attempt to create a miner that ticks all the boxes:

 * Easy to use
 * Multiple algorithms